amitramachandran/bank-application/README.md

 # bank-application
-This code is for a bank application
+Hands on practice code trying to create a bank application